New Guinea Kiap & Travels

 like me.
 In the course of my travels I became befriended by a local

-man named Frank Egiembari who lived just near the Girua airport.
+man named Frank Egiembari who lived near the Girua Airport.
 Frank and I became good friends.

 (Initially I think Frank saw me as a potential son-in-law but we

 got past that) It was he who, in about 1987/88,

 told me that a relative of his had the wreck of an aircraft on his